Phoenix vs YoruMatchups

 Phoenix vs Yoru Matchup Summary

-The Phoenix vs Yoru matchup in Valorant is a heavily one-sided matchup.
-Based on 9 competitive matches analyzed, Yoru wins 66.7% of the time compared to Phoenix's 33.3%, a 33.3 percentage point difference.
-The most significant gap is in headshot accuracy, where Yoru consistently outperforms.
+The Phoenix vs Yoru matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 25 competitive matches analyzed, Yoru wins 68.0% of the time compared to Phoenix's 32.0%, a 36.0 percentage point difference.
+The most significant gap is in attack-side performance, where Yoru consistently outperforms.
 In this Duelist vs Duelist matchup, Yoru has overwhelming superiority in this agent matchup.
 Phoenix should never take isolated fights against Yoru and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Phoenix vs Yoru Fragging Analysis

-Phoenix edges out Yoru in a competitive fragging comparison, winning 3 of 5 metrics with notable advantages in KDA efficiency, kill production, damage output.
-With only a 3-2 margin based on 9 matches analyzed, this Phoenix vs Yoru matchup remains contestable for both sides.
-Yoru shouldn't feel outgunned — the statistical gap is narrow enough that individual skill, positioning choices, and in-game decision making can easily swing specific encounters in Yoru's favor.
+Yoru edges out Phoenix in a competitive fragging comparison, winning 3 of 5 metrics with notable advantages in KDA efficiency, survivability, headshot accuracy.
+With only a 3-2 margin based on 25 matches analyzed, this Phoenix vs Yoru matchup remains contestable for both sides.
+Phoenix shouldn't feel outgunned — the statistical gap is narrow enough that individual skill, positioning choices, and in-game decision making can easily swing specific encounters in Phoenix's favor.

 Phoenix vs Yoru Attack and Defense Performance